Connectors

 Section titled “Let the AI wire it up”You don’t have to write connector code by hand.
 The AI builder knows which connectors are bound to your project and can generate the integration for you:

-"Accept payments with Stripe"— creates a checkout flow using the Stripe connector"Send a welcome email when users sign up"— uses the Resend connector"Post a Slack message when a new order comes in"— uses the Slack connector"Add text-to-speech to the article page"— uses the ElevenLabs connector
+"Send a welcome email when users sign up"— uses the Resend connector"Post a Slack message when a new order comes in"— uses the Slack connector"Play audio narration on the article page"— uses the ElevenLabs connector

 Connector actions reference